visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Mesh Quality Expressions
 """"""""""""""""""""""""

-VisIt employes the *Verdict Mesh Quality Library* to support a number of expressions related to computing cell-by-cell mesh quality metrics.
+VisIt employs the *Verdict Mesh Quality Library* to support a number of expressions related to computing cell-by-cell mesh quality metrics.
 The specific definitions of the various mesh quality metrics defined by the *Verdict Mesh Quality Library* are amply explained in the